reimagined/resolve/docs/api/read-model/resolver.md

 :::info TypeScript Support

-A resolvers container object has an associated TypeScript type:
+Read model resolvers are grouped into a Resolvers container object that has an associated TypeScript type:

 - Type Name - `ReadModelResolvers`
 - Containing Package - `@resolve-js/core`